Ever wondered what your family crest looks like, or what each symbol means?

 The O’Neill crest is unusual as it is one of the few family coats of arms to feature water.
 On a white background, the bottom half of the crest features a white fish in blue water (the fish being the Irish symbol for royalty), while the top half is a red hand on a white background.
 In some variations, the hand is also flanked by two red lions with a row of three red estoiles (six pointed wavy stars), which symbolise god’s superiority.

-See our custom Family Crest Men’s Jewellery or contact us to inquire about ordering a bespoke family heirloom.
+Please feel free to contact us to inquire about ordering a bespoke family heirloom.

 Would you like to have a piece of Custom Jewelry created specifically for you?